qaalabs/DE5M4/docs/day1/agile/how-solution.md

 ### Incremental Delivery Approach

-I would recommend starting with a specific high-value use case (perhaps optimizing inventory for top 20% of products) rather than trying to solve all problems at once
+I would recommend starting with a specific high-value use case (perhaps optimising inventory for top 20% of products) rather than trying to solve all problems at once

 ### Change Management Strategy